mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/load-and-unload.md

 when it is installed, when it is enabled, or when Firefox starts.

-If your add-on exports a function called `main()`, that function will be called when the add-on is loaded.
+If your add-on exports a function called `main()`, that function will be called immediately after main() will be invoked a moment after the overall `main.js` is evaluated, and after all top-level require() statements have run (so generally after all dependent modules have been loaded).

     exports.main = function (options, callbacks) {};